Spatial Data Types & Formats in Production Epidemiology Pipelines

 from rasterio.warp import reproject, Resampling

-def align_raster_to_template(src_path: str, template_path: str, out_path: str):
+def align_raster_to_template(src_path: str, template_path: str, out_path: str,

 with rasterio.open(template_path) as tmpl:

-dst_shape = tmpl.shape
+dst_transform, dst_crs, dst_shape = tmpl.transform, tmpl.crs, tmpl.shape

 with rasterio.open(src_path) as src:

-dst_data = np.empty(dst_shape, dtype=src.meta['dtype'])
+dst = np.empty(dst_shape, dtype=src.meta["dtype"])

 reproject(

-source=rasterio.band(src, 1),
+source=rasterio.band(src, 1), destination=dst,

-src_transform=src.transform,
+src_transform=src.transform, src_crs=src.crs,

-dst_transform=dst_transform,
+dst_transform=dst_transform, dst_crs=dst_crs,

 )

-driver='GTiff', height=dst_shape[0], width=dst_shape[1],
+dst_meta.update(driver="GTiff", height=dst_shape[0], width=dst_shape[1],

-dst.write(dst_data, 1)
+out.write(dst, 1)

-def ingest_line_list_to_parquet(csv_path: str, parquet_path: str):
+def ingest_line_list(csv_path: str, parquet_path: str) -> gpd.GeoDataFrame:

 df = pd.read_csv(csv_path, dtype={"case_id": str, "latitude": float, "longitude": float})

-raise ValueError(f"Missing required fields: {REQUIRED_FIELDS - set(df.columns)}")
+raise ValueError(f"Missing required fields: {missing}")

 df["latitude"] = df["latitude"].round(COORD_PRECISION)